Repayment Options

 Managing student debt effectively begins with choosing the right repayment plan.
 For personalized calculations, use tools like the MedLoans Organizer and Calculator (MLOC) or the Federal Student Aid Loan Simulator to determine which plan or program aligns with your career goals.
 We also recommend visiting the AAMC’s FIRST and U.S. Department of Education’s Federal Student Aid websites for the latest updates on these options.
-Loan Repayment Options and Loan Repayment and Forgiveness Programs are subject to change with the New Big Beautiful Bill recently passed.
+Loan Repayment Options and Loan Repayment and Forgiveness Programs are subject to change with the One Big Beautiful Bill Act recently passed.

 Common Loan Repayment Plans Include